canahmed/cen310-midterm-Parlak-CanAhmediYasar/README.md

 ## Generate Development Environment

-You can run 9-clean-configure-app-windows.bat to generate Visual Studio Communit Edition Project of this file.
-Or You can use Cmake project development with Visual Studio Community Edition
+You Can run 9-clean-configure-app-windows.bat to generate Visual Studio Communit Edition Project of this file.
+Or You Can use Cmake project development with Visual Studio Community Edition